metabase/metabase/docs/administration-guide/03-metadata-editing.md

 You can manually change the user interface for the filter to:

-- drop down list
+- Search box
-- search box
+- A list of all values
-- plain input box
+- Plain input box

 ![Filter options](./images/filter-options.png)